sgladkoff/goldpan/docs/hakutaku.md

 There is a limit to the size of the **TM** files that you may upload.
 A registered user may upload files with the size of 10 Mb or less, and a moderator (external or reliable) may upload 100 Mb or less.
 Subscription users are not limited on the upload size.

-After a public **TM** file has uploaded, it needs to receive approval from a moderator before becoming a part of the public **TM** database.
+After a public **TM** file has been uploaded, it needs to receive approval from a moderator before becoming a part of the public **TM** database.
 You will recive an email message upon approval or denial of your **TM** file.

 ### The Project TM Tab